Traditional Soft German Pretzels (Brezeln)

 Freshness is key if you’re after soft pretzels and the freshest pretzels are simply the ones you bake at home.
-This easy-to-follow recipe for soft German pretzels without lye is a firm staple in our house.
-Served with a generous lashing of butter, Butterbrezeln make delicious breakfast, quick snack, or filling side for traditional German fares.
+This easy-to-follow recipe for soft German pretzels is a firm staple in our house.
+Served with a generous lashing of butter (aka Butterbrezeln), they make delicious breakfast, quick snack, or filling side for traditional German fares.

 Traditional German pretzels